 The School Site Council (SSC), English Learner Advisory Committee (ELAC) and the Parent Teacher Student Association (PTSA) meet monthly or every other month to discuss our current programs, review school data on our academic and safety programs, and make decisions around the site budget, site plan, student activities and school programs.
 A number of our parents participate in these groups but our goal is to improve parent membership and participation in these groups by 50% for the current year.
-During the 2020-21 school year, the School Site Council had its second meeting on October 22, 2020.
-An election was held this fall and there are 22 members, including six parents.
-The English Learner Advisory Committee will have its first meeting on November 10, 2020.
-Our Parent Teacher Student Association has not met, but we anticipate the committee starting once students return to school.
+During the 2022-23 school year, the School Site Council met monthly and requested information from various stakeholders and programs on campus to get updates on their progress.
+The English Learner Advisory Committee also met monthly and shared their concerns with school administration.